wondrousWebWorks/burgersaurus-rex/README.md

 21. Once successful deployment is indicated, click on **Open App** to view the deployed site
 22. Log into the site using your superuser credentials created earlier and verify your email address.
 You are now ready to use the app, Enjoy!

+NOTE: In the rare event that the Postgres database fails be populated with data in step 13 above, the site will crash at first and not work as expected.
+A fix for this can be found [here](https://github.com/wondrousWebWorks/burgersaurus-rex/blob/master/testing.md#existing-bugs) in the **testing** file.

 ## Testing

 Testing details can be found in the testing.md file [here](https://github.com/wondrousWebWorks/burgersaurus-rex/blob/master/testing.md)